muziejus/javascripting-english-major/5-collections.md

 these later, but they’re functions no different from the functions in the previous chapter, but they are ephemeral.
 They exist just to complete a specific task on the fly, and then they disappear.
-Writing anonymous functions is just like writing regular functions, but without the `let functionName =` part at the beginning.
+Writing anonymous functions is just like writing regular functions, but without the `functionName =` part at the beginning.

 The anonymous function in this object is calling a function we haven’t yet seen,